What is Industrial Interior Design?

 This 1930s Laboratory Stainless Steel Storage Cabinet from Restoration Hardware boasts a design based on cabinets that equipped 1930s American laboratories.
 Hand-welded stainless steel, zinc hardware and bullet hinges give this piece true style…

 As you can see, industrial style takes many forms.
+It combines wood, metal, open spaces, neutral tones, and utilitarian objects to create an unfinished and raw look.
 From exposed piping on ceilings and walls to wood and metal furnishings and accents, there are many ways you can get the industrial look at home.
 Whether you go vintage or stick with new items, there’s are pieces for every price point.